unavi-xyz/wired-protocol/README.md

 The Wired Protocol is an open and extendable protocol for creating, hosting, and interacting with 3D virtual worlds.
 This repository contains JSON schemas for the protocol.

 The protocol is currently in an early stage of development, and is subject to change.
-We welcome any feedback and contributions.
+Any feedback or contributions are appreciated.

 ## Motivation